-Sports betting in Arizona is live as of September 9, 2021.
-Are you ready to get in on the fun?
-We've reviewed AZ mobile sportsbook apps and the newest bonuses, compiled educational resources, and paired how-to steps with the latest Cardinals odds here.
+Sports betting went live in Arizona as of Sept.
+9, 2021.
+Are you ready to get in on the fun with moneylines and point spreads?
+We've reviewed AZ mobile sportsbooks and the newest bonuses, compiled educational resources, and paired how-to steps with the latest Cardinals odds here.
 You'll be ready to bet responsibly for legal game-time action, on your phone or in person.

 Arizona Sports Betting Key Takeaways

 Earlier this year, the Arizona state senate passed HB 2772 on April 12, 2021, approving retail and online betting.
-Govenor Doug Ducey signed the bill into law on April 15.
+Governor Doug Ducey signed the bill into law on April 15.

 |What are the eligibility requirements for mobile betting?||

-You must be 21 years of age and physically in Arizona (verifiable by your mobile device's geolocation tech, or a downloadable desktop plugin) to place bets once the state goes live.
+You must be 21 years of age and physically in Arizona (verifiable by your mobile device's geolocation tech, or a downloadable desktop plugin) to place bets.

 |What online sportsbooks are available now?||DraftKings, BetMGM, FanDuel, BetRivers, Caesars (formerly William Hill), WynnBET and Unibet.|

 |What sign-up bonuses and promotions are available now?||